 Last week the Harvard School of Public Health gave us another big fat reason why avoiding fats is an outdated, bunk (and harmful) theory.
 I mean I do get the logic behind Dean Ornish-type diets (basically the Pritikin Diet minus the meat).
 YES, fats should be avoided.
 But not all fats.
 And I am not talking a saturated vs. mono vs. poly situation here, or even how much fat should be consumed, I am talking rancid fats vs., well, fats that aren’t rancid.
 Of course consuming a healthy balance of essential fatty acids is also key (3-6-9), but this ratio should not only be comprised of the perfect combo of fats, but also fats free of rancidity.
 Are you getting the theme here?
 Before we just blackball fats, or any food, let’s first take into consideration the one major factor that’s missing, like in these low-fat promoted diets and studies, the QUALITY of the food in question.

 There are SO many people (including kids) suffering from fatty degeneration these days it’s a pandemic.
 I think Ornish and others in the nutritional community promoting low-fat diets need to instead rethink the quality of fats being consumed instead of just throwing the baby out with the bath water.
 Again, Ornish has part of this right, yes, fats should be avoided, but only the physiological devastating rancid fats that make-up 99.9% of the commercial oil market.
-I think these leaders in my industry need to familiarize themselves with some of the super healthy fat-based options that are now available.
-Let’s get these studies that promote low-fat diets to instead use the few commercially available oils that aren’t rancid.
+I think these leaders in my industry need to familiarize themselves with some of the super healthy fat-based options that are now available Let’s get these studies that promote low-fat diets to instead use the few available.
+Let s get these studies that promote low fat diets to instead use the few commercially available oils that aren’t rancid.
 I mean Rallis Olive Oil is like straight-up medicine!
 Which leads me into an even deeper issue of quality and why I wrote this blog…

 But is the true traditional Grecian Mediterranean Diet really being replicated at Harvard or elsewhere in the US?
 Is the way this ancient diet is being fed to you really going to unlock the same health & longevity of the Old World Greeks who live longer, disease-free lives?